Hosted by: Constellation®, Iowa Healthcare Collaborative + Society to Improve Diagnosis in Medicine

 Working Together to Improve Diagnosis

-Diagnostic errors affect an estimated 12 million Americans each year, and most likely cause more harm to patients than all other medical errors combined.
+Diagnostic errors affect an estimated 12 million Americans each year, and likely cause more harm to patients and residents than all other medical errors combined.

 KEYNOTE: DEFINING THE LANDSCAPE AND SETTING THE AGENDA FOR DIAGNOSTIC ERRORS: WHAT WILL IT TAKE TO ACHIEVE DIAGNOSTIC EXCELLENCE

-David Newman-Toker, Director, Armstrong Institute Center for Diagnostic Excellence, Johns Hopkins Medicine, Baltimore, MD
+David Newman-Toker, Director, Armstrong Institute Center for Diagnostic Excellence, Johns Hopkins Medicine

 Diagnostic errors are almost certainly the most common, most costly and most catastrophic of medical errors.
 Despite this, they were largely ignored for the first two decades of the patient safety movement era.
 Over the past five years since the publication of the National Academy of Medicine report on Improving Diagnosis in Healthcare, this has finally begun to change.
-In this session, the speaker will review the scope of the problem, the complexity of causes and the need for multi-faceted solutions at provider, organizational and system levels.
+In this session, Dr. David Newman-Toker reviewed the scope of the problem, the complexity of causes and the need for multi-faceted solutions at provider, organizational and system levels.

 EXPLORING SOLUTIONS TO ADDRESS DIAGNOSTIC ERROR

-Dana Siegal, RN, CPHRM, CPPS, Director, Patient Safety Services, CRICO Strategies, Boston, MA
+Dana Siegal, RN, CPHRM, CPPS, Director, Patient Safety Services, CRICO Strategies

 THE EMOTIONAL AND ORGANIZATIONAL COST OF HARM

-Julia Prentice, PhD, Research Director, Betsy Lehman Center for Patient Safety, Boston, MA
+Julia Prentice, PhD, Research Director, Betsy Lehman Center for Patient Safety

 Medical error can have significant emotional, financial, physical and socio-behavioral impacts, including reduced healthcare trust and avoidance.
 The Massachusetts Betsy Lehman Center for Patient Safety fielded a statewide survey to increase their understanding of how patients and families experience medical error.
 This session will review the data examining the long-term impact of medical error, discuss the relationship between open communication and long-term impacts and identify current tools for communication and resolution best practices.